-Motion controls can be confusing to the uninitiated.
+Motion control can be confusing to the uninitiated.
 For starters, there are a lot of motor types out there: stepper, piezo-electric, servo control…the list goes on and on.
 Even more confusing is the fact that each type of motor requires a different type of motion controller.
 Then there is the sea of applications for motors and controllers: small robotics, automation, packaging, scientific (positioners, spectrometers, monochromators, etc.), everyday life (printers, facsimile machines, scanners, cameras, etc.) and so many more.
 What works best for someone else won’t necessarily work best for you.

 It sounds confusing, right?
 It doesn’t have to be, and with Simple Step motion controllers, it never is.